Donate

 Public opinion

-A public opinion poll conducted by Ipsos in 2018 found that 79 per cent of Australians believe that their government should sign the treaty, with 8 per cent opposed to signing and 13 per cent undecided.
+A public opinion poll conducted by Ipsos in 2022 found that 76 per cent of Australians believe that their government should sign the TPNW, with 6 per cent opposed and 18 per cent undecided.
+A similar poll in 2018 found that 79 per cent favour signing, 8 per cent are against, and 13 per cent are undecided.

 In 2016, Australia voted against the UN General Assembly resolution that established the formal mandate for states to commence negotiations on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.

-Earlier that year, it had attempted to derail a UN working group on nuclear disarmament in Geneva, which adopted a report recommending that negotiations commence on the treaty.
+Earlier that year, it had attempted to derail a UN working group on nuclear disarmament in Geneva that adopted a report recommending that negotiations commence on a new treaty.
 Australia said that it could not accept the draft report and forced it to a vote.

 ICAN campaigners protest at Australia’s diplomatic mission in Geneva during a UN working group on nuclear disarmament in 2016.
 Photo: ICAN